andrew/ultimate-awesome/README.md

 - [awesome-data-for-good](https://github.com/darenasc/awesome-data-for-good) - Curated list of resources about Data for Good, Data Science for Good, Data Science for Social Good, Data Science for Public Good, Data for Humanity.
 - [awesome](https://github.com/datacamp/awesome) - A list of tools and resources we love.
 - [awesome-embeddings](https://github.com/eifuentes/awesome-embeddings) - 🪁A curated list of awesome resources around entity embeddings.
+- [awesome-neuroscience](https://github.com/eric-erki/awesome-neuroscience) - A curated list of awesome neuroscience libraries, software and any content.
 - [data-engineering-collection](https://github.com/exajobs/data-engineering-collection) -  A collection of awesome software, libraries, Learning Tutorials, documents, books, resources and interesting stuff about Big Data Science & Engineering.
-- [awesome-deeplinks](https://github.com/f/awesome-deeplinks) - Hidden Deeplinks of Applications.
 - [awesome-security-research](https://github.com/g3rzi/awesome-security-research) - 😎 A curated list of the awesome resources about the security research.
 - [awesome-nodejs-tools](https://github.com/geekyahmed/awesome-nodejs-tools) - A collection of awesome Node.js tools for developers.
 - [awesome-crypto-wallet-address](https://github.com/gmh5225/awesome-crypto-wallet-address) - Awesome crypto wallet address.